Scunthorpe: Retail

 Scunthorpe has two major shopping centres, effectively a single site: the Foundry Shopping Centre and the Parishes Centre.
 The former was constructed in the late 1960s/early 1970s during a wholesale reconstruction of the old town; the latter was constructed in the early part of the 2000s decade on the site of the town's old bus station.
 There are also many well known retailers on High Street.
 On 6 January 2011 Marks and Spencer closed their High Street store after 80 years of trading, but a new Marks and Spencer store opened near the football ground in 2014.

-However the size of the remaining retail units reflects the size of the area's population and with larger shopping facilities within reasonable travelling distance in Grimsby, Hull, Doncaster, Lincoln, Leeds and at Meadowhall Centre, Sheffield.
+However the size of the remaining retail units reflects the size of the area's population and with larger shopping facilities within reasonable travelling distance in Grimsby, Hull, Doncaster, Lincoln, Leeds and at Meadowhall, Sheffield.

 The once-thriving market, mostly under cover in market halls just to the north of the Central Library, at the eastern end of the High Street, had shrunk noticeably in the last ten years, and has now moved to the new St John's Market, close to the Bus Station.
 The opening date was 22 March 2019.

 All of the big food retailers are represented in the area.
 There is a Tesco Extra, and an Aldi (in the former Toys R Us unit) opposite the football ground, while Sainsbury's (formerly a Safeway) have their store on the site of the old Scunthorpe United stadium, The Old Show Ground.
 Morrisons have a store at the bottom of Mortal Ash Hill (known locally as "Motlash") (A18 road) at the Lakeside Retail Park, on the eastern entrance to the town, while Asda have a store on Burringham Road.
 In 2011 Asda opened another store in the former Netto, on Carlton Street.

 On 24 October 2014 Marks and Spencer's returned to the town after almost a 4-year absence.
 The store is housed in a purpose-built location at the North Lincolnshire Shopping Park, beside Glanford Park.
 The shopping park also includes Boots, B&M Bargains, Costa Coffee and Subway.

 Transport

-Scunthorpe railway station is on the South TransPennine Line which has trains from Manchester Airport to Cleethorpes.
+Scunthorpe railway station is on the South TransPennine Line which has trains from Liverpool Lime Street to Cleethorpes.
 Scunthorpe station (SCU), has two platforms and is serviced by two train companies, TransPennine Express and Northern Trains.
-TransPennine Express eastbound trains to Cleethorpes call at platform 1, whilst TransPennine Express westbound services to Manchester Airport and the Northern westbound stopping service to Doncaster use platform 2.
-The Northern service runs from Monday-Saturday, and is served by TransPennine Express at the first and last service of the day.
-The station is operated by TransPennine Express, and was made more accessible when lifts were added in 2019.
+TransPennine Express eastbound trains to Cleethorpes call at platform 1, whilst TransPennine Express westbound services to Liverpool Lime Street and the Northern westbound stopping service to Doncaster use platform 2.